 This is especially good news for men whose prostate cancer is localized.
 In past years, half of the time prostate cancer was detected, it had already spread.
 With that number now down 10 percent, most prostate cancer is caught earlier when it’s still contained to the prostate.
 When prostate cancer is localized, the patient can receive a much more accurate dose of the radiation, allowing for a more successful outcome.

 Up until recently, radiation therapy treatments required patients to visit the cancer center five days a week for 6-8 weeks.
 Now, that is not always the case.
-Radiation oncologists can deliver radiation therapy in a shorter amount of time thanks to a recent approach called hypofractionated radiation therapy, or hypofractionation.
+Radiation oncologists at WVCI can deliver radiation therapy in a shorter amount of time thanks to a recent approach called hypofractionated radiation therapy, or hypofractionation.
 Rather than 6-8 weeks for treatment, this advanced technology only requires 4-5 weeks to achieve the same results.

 To accomplish this, a higher dose of radiation is delivered at each treatment.
 How many treatments each patient receives varies based on factors, including the location of the tumor, its size, and the patient’s overall health.